 and implementation is obviously critical.

 You have to be able to execute on the strategy.

-I think you did a great job with the kids because it actually I think I have mentioned this to you.
+I think you did a great job with the kit because it actually… I think I had mentioned this to you.

-So it kind off makes answering the stuff questions that we We don't necessarily have to answer to a bit of a nice, a bit easier with a more fun.
+So, it kind of makes answering these tought questions that we don't necessarily have to answer to, a bit of a nice, a bit easier, a little more fun.

-It is it's like,Do I have to answer this question?Can I just skip and then I snow?Well, the thing is to the Conquer kit, you can flip to any page and it tells you how long it will take you to go through that particular exercise.
+Well, the thing is too, the Conquer Kit, you can flip to any page, and it tells you how long it will take you to go through that particular exercise.

 We have exercises that take three hours.

 You can choose what one works for the amount of time that you have, and for where you're at.